-Revolution in Mexico was not an expression of widespread discontent over government
+Revolution in Mexico was not an expression of widespread discontent

-the American Revolution.
+representation, as was the American Revolution.
 The Mexican Revolution

 were the criollos, some of them military officers who were

 not permitted to hold the highest ranks in the army.
 The criollos

 wanted equality, but only with the powerful foreign born peninsulares.

 Also deeply involved in the conspiracy to revolt were many merchants

 and civil servants who had been exposed to the ideas of the Enlightenment